 GTM works with 3 elements:

-According to these elements, there are defined 3 stages Google Tag Manager work in.
+According to these elements, there are defined 3 stages Google Tag Manager works in.

 First, there occurs an event on your website (e.g. customers add products to cart).
 Then, the configured trigger acknowledges the event.
 This signals for the tracking tags to take certain actions.